Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 ## Example

-Let's go a brief example of what this all looks like for weighted quick union.
+Let's go over a example of what this all looks like for weighted quick union.
 When we initially create our disjoint set, each item is in its own set, so we will initialize all of the elements in the array to `-1`.
 For this representation, we want to track our size in the array, so we **store the weight of a set at its root as -weight** (to also distinguish